Stage II COPD

 How Is It Treated?

-Managing COPD can be complex, so you'll need to work closely with your doctor.
+There is no cure for COPD, but you can manage the symptoms.
+This can be complex, so you'll need to work closely with your doctor.
 The goal is to relieve your symptoms, keep your lungs working as well as possible, and prevent flare-ups.

 For stage II, the main treatments are: